ashik5757/CGPA_Calculator_JOptionPane/README.md

 # CGPA_Calculator_JOptionPane

 This is a CGPA calculator with java JOptionPane.
+This application can calculate the CGPA in two ways.
+One is single semester CGPA and other one is predicted CGPA with current semester's expected result.

 ## Screenshot :